cmawhorter/sqs-lambda-queue-processor/README.md

 1. Create a new AWS Lambda function to process our SQS events.
 See below for details.
 1. In your AWS console, go to CloudFormation and create a New Stack using `cloudformation/template.json`

 That's it.
 When messages are sent to the queue, they'll be processed by your Lambda function.

+_Be sure to use a CloudFormation stack name that is < 23 characters or creation will fail with an error that complains about "EnvironmentNames"._

 ## How it works